Legion-Expansion/Legion-Expansion/README.md

 When working with legion units please:

 - prefix all legion units directories and filenames with L_
-- follow uber naming conventions ie L_type_unit_adv (although some are different eg dox)
+- follow uber naming conventions i.e. L_type_unit_adv (although some are different eg dox)
 - for all legion units that can build change buildable_types to "CUSTOM1 & ( existing_buildable_types )"
 - check area builds i.e. area_build_separation
 - create sea versions when needed in pa/units/sea/